shivanshi2206/pothole_detection_project/README.md

 # InfraScan

-**InfraScan** is an AI-powered pothole detection system that combines a FastAPI backend running a YOLOv8 segmentation model and a React-based frontend.
+**InfraScan** is an AI-powered pothole detection system that combines a FastAPI backend running a Deep learnng based segmentation model and a React-based frontend.
 It allows users to upload road images or videos and returns annotated outputs highlighting potholes.

 ## Features

 - Fast and accurate pothole detection in images and videos
-- YOLOv8-based segmentation with real-time inference
+- Deep Learning segmentation with real-time inference(Yolov8, Unet+EfficientNet)
-- Frontend built with React for smooth user interaction
-- Concurrent execution of backend and frontend in a single terminal
+- Frontend built with React for smooth user interaction with Concurrent execution of backend and frontend in a single terminal

 ## Prerequisites